Chapter 45

 'Is it, Liane?'
 Ben Kenobi asked.

 "I should think so.
-After Luke had tested my midi-cholorian count, he told me that he was certain that both my parents must have been Force-sensitive, because my midi-cholorian count is running off the chart too.
+After Luke had tested my midi-cholorian count, he told me that he was certain that both my parents must have been very Force-sensitive, because my midi-cholorian count is running off the chart.
 Master Yoda has confirmed the results of my midi-chlorian test.
 He even told met that my parents have been Jedi Knights.
 On our former encounter, Ben, you have confirmed master Yoda's words.
 So, I think, that a high midi-chlorian count has to be hereditary."

 'Go on, Liane.
 What does this conclusion tell you about Ian?'
 Ben said.